theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 ---
-title: "My Experience With Vaccination"
+title: "My Experience with COVID Vaccination"
 subtitle: "what was true for me, what was not"
 date: 2021-07-04T09:55:26+05:30
 image: "https://blogfiles.ramiyer.me/2021/images/covaxin-vial.jpeg"